-NOTE 2: The order the SN sends the Secondary RAT Data Volume Report message and performs data forwarding with MN is not defined.
+NOTE 2: The order the SN sends the Secondary RAT Data Usage Report message and performs data forwarding with MN is not defined.
 The SN may send the report when the transmission of the related QoS flow is stopped.

 9b.
 The source MN sends the Secondary RAT Report message to AMF to provide information on the used NR/E-UTRA resource.